google-deepmind/concordia/examples/project_editor/README.md

 To use an already configured real model and embedder, adapt the Python `build` function; do not put credentials or importable Python names in project files.

-## Explicit version-1 support boundary
+## Supported project fields and compatibility

 `template.registry()` is a caller-owned allowlist.
 It names a trusted Python factory, the fixed instance IDs `alice`, `bob`, `conversation`, and the supported